syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Appearance.md

 documentation: ug
 ---

-# Chart Appearance
+# Chart Appearance in Windows Forms Chart

 The following topics under this section discusses about various properties that are used to customize the appearance of the chart.

 ## Background Colors

-EssentialChart lets you customize the background colors of differnsent portions of the chart.
+EssentialChart lets you customize the background colors of different portions of the chart.

 ### Outside the Chart Area